thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Telemetry plugin

-Thingsboard consist of core services and plug-able modules called plugins.
+Thingsboard consists of core services and pluggable modules called plugins.
-Telemetry plugin is responsible for persisting attributes data to internal data storage; provides server-side api to query and subscribe for attribute updates.
+Telemetry plugin is responsible for persisting attributes data to internal data storage; provides server-side API to query and subscribe for attribute updates.
-Since Telemetry plugin functionality is critical for data visualization purposes in dashboards, it is configured on the system level by system administrator.
+Since Telemetry plugin functionality is critical for data visualization purposes in dashboards, it is configured on the system level by a system administrator.
 Advanced users or platform developers can customize telemetry plugin functionality.

 ### Internal data storage

 Thingsboard uses either Cassandra NoSQL database or SQL database to store all data.

-Although you can query database directly, Thingsboard provide set of RESTful and Websocket API that simplify this process and apply certain security policies:
+Although you can query the database directly, Thingsboard provides a set of RESTful and Websocket API that simplify this process and apply certain security policies:

- - Tenant Administrator user is able to manage attributes for all entities that belong to corresponding tenant.
+ - Tenant Administrator user is able to manage attributes for all entities that belong to the corresponding tenant.
- - Customer user is able to manage attributes only for entities that are assigned to corresponding customer.
+ - Customer user is able to manage attributes only for entities that are assigned to the corresponding customer.

 ### Data Query API